kshurik/rekkobook/docs/chapter2/intro_to_deployment.md

 ```
 However, more advanced config management has been discovered [`poetry`](https://python-poetry.org/) which allows
 to use it for dependencies management and configuration file for popular devtools (we will discuss it later).
+The main features are:
+- Dependecies management - resolves all dependencies for each library in the correct order.
+When using requirements.txt,
+developers have to manually manage the installation and updating of dependencies.
+This can be time-consuming
+and error-prone, especially when dealing with complex projects that have multiple dependencies.
+In contrast,
+Poetry automates most of the dependency management process, making it easier to install, update, and remove dependencies.;
+- Isolated virtualenv - automatically creates virtual environment for reproducibility with given Python version
+and libraries (no need to execute by hand, just one line of command in CLI);
+- CLI interaction to manage configuration file - intuitive commands to add / remove / install dependencies;
+- BONUS: some paramters for `pylint` styling guide, etc. can be set within the same config!

+Now, let's discuss details about how to use it

+## Styling guide and code quality
+TBD

+## Makefile
+TBD